balderdashy/sails-docs/reference/Models.InstanceMethods.md

 ```

 ### Notes
+> This is shorthand for Model.validate({ attributes }, cb)
 > If you .save() without first validating, waterline tries to convert.
 If it cant, it will throw an error.
 > In this case, it would have converted the array to the string 'Marie,Hank'

+> There will be no parameters in the callback unless there is an error.
+No news is good news.

 > Note, This method is not asynchronous